alab-common/bebop2navi/ros/src/orbslam-map-saving-extension/README.md

 # ORB SLAM2 with pose uncertainty

-We extended [orbslam-map-saving-extension](https://github.com/TUMFTM/orbslam-map-saving-extension) to publish the estimated pose with the covariance matrix that represents uncertainty of the pose as a normal distribution.
+We extended [orbslam-map-saving-extension](https://github.com/TUMFTM/orbslam-map-saving-extension) to publish the estimated pose with uncertainty represented by the covariance matrix.
+In below, we describe important parts of this package.
 See [orbslam-map-saving-extension](https://github.com/TUMFTM/orbslam-map-saving-extension) for more details such as installation and dependencies.